basho/basho_docs/README.md

 Another tool used with this repository is rvm.
 Get it here https://rvm.io/

+### Ruby

+You must have Ruby 1.9 installed to build these docs.

 ### OSX

 On OS-X specifically, as with any Ruby project, XCode & the XCode CLI Tools are needed to install, make and install everything smoothly.